pspakit/phisigmapiwebsite/docs/design-doc.md

 ![Gallery Page](./images/Gallery.png)
 The gallery will function much like other website galleries.
 The top will display a large photo with arrow buttons on either side to navigate photo by photo.
 The bottom row will allow for users to view multiple smaller photos at once, and select one to display in the top row.
 The one currently on display will have a gold border around it.
 The arrows on the bottom will navigate the bottom row left or right by a whole row.

+> Stretch Goal: Logged in users can see a button to upload and add photos to the photo gallery

 ### Login/Signup Page

 ![Login Page](./images/Login.png)